-Bridget Romero’s practice is focused exclusively on labor and employment law.
+Bridget Romero’s practice is focused exclusively on employment and labor law, serving as leader of the firm's Employment & Labor Practice Group.
 She regularly counsels business owners, HR professionals and in-house lawyers on a full range of matters, including performance management and HR best practices, employment and separation agreements, wage and hour/FLSA classifications, sick leave laws, drug testing policies and cutting-edge matters, including LGBTQ issues in the workplace and ban-the-box legislation.
 Bridget also drafts employee handbooks and offers cost-effective handbook update and training services, as well as workplace investigations.

 Since 2014, Lathrop Gage has relied on Bridget to serve as the Firm’s Personnel Partner.
 In this role, she is responsible for developing preventive policies and procedures, as well as managing the firm’s employment issues as they arise.
 This perspective has further deepened Bridget’s understanding and compassion for the real-world issues facing her clients, making her an extremely valuable ally in developing their employment-related strategies.